AbdulMahbub/WSUFoodies/README.md

 # WSUFoodies
+A food app aimed towards those new to the Wayne State Campus

 ## Story behind the app
 On every college campus, new students/faculy are arriving every semester.
 These could be freshmen who don't know the area, students transferring from a different